Omar-Al-Sharif/Assembly8086-Processor-Simulation-Game/README.md

 ## Features
 - Fully functional processor simulator with support for common instructions, addressing modes, and common syntax errors detection.
-- Memory viewer that allows players to examine the contents of memory and registers at any point during execution
+- Memory viewer that allows players to examine the contents of memory and registers at any point during execution.
 - Chat module that allows the two players to chat with each other during the game

+## Conclusion
+The Assembly 8086 Processor Simulator Game is a valuable tool for anyone learning assembly programming or wanting to deepen their understanding of processor behavior.
+With its intuitive interface, powerful features, this game is the perfect way to gain hands-on experience with assembly programming in a fun and engaging way!

 ## Development
 This game was developed using assembly x86 language and a custom-built processor simulator.
-The source code for the game is available on for those who want to contribute or modify the game.
+The source code for the game is available on for those who want to contribute or modify the game!

-## Conclusion
-The Processor Simulator Game is a valuable tool for anyone learning assembly programming or wanting to deepen their understanding of processor behavior.
-With its intuitive interface, powerful features, this game is the perfect way to gain hands-on experience with assembly programming in a fun and engaging way!